 Welcome to the Department of Food, Agricultural and Resource Economics (FARE)!
-On behalf of the department, let me thank you for taking time to visit our website.
-We are a research intensive department that takes great pride in providing outstanding educational experiences, and in providing research and outreach activities related to issues of importance to urban and rural stakeholders in Ontario and beyond.
+Thank you for taking the time to visit our website.
+We are a research intensive department that cares deeply about our students and the relations with our stakeholders and partners in urban and rural Ontario and beyond.

-Established in 1907, the department has gone through various incarnations.
-Throughout, our research focus has been on agricultural economics and agribusiness, food economics, resource economics, and the economics of agricultural development.
-Our research excellence has been recognized with numerous quality of research discovery and outstanding thesis awards.
-Through our Institute for the Advanced Study of Food and Agricultural Policy, we take great pride in bringing our research discoveries to bear on relevant policy issues.
+Throughout our history, our research focus has been on agricultural economics and agribusiness, food economics, resource economics, and the economics of agricultural development.
+Our research excellence has been recognized nationally and internationally.
+We strive to bring our research discoveries to bear on relevant policy issues, for example through our Institute for the Advanced Study of Food and Agricultural Policy.

-Likewise, our Master of Science and Doctor of Philosophy programs emphasize the application of contemporary theories and state-of-the art tools to problems related to food and agriculture, resource use and economic development.
-Our aim in these graduate programs is to train future research and policy leaders.
-This training emphasizes the importance of policy relevant and issues oriented research, communicated with clarity, purpose and meaning.
+Our Master of Science and Doctor of Philosophy graduate programs emphasize the application of contemporary theories and state-of-the art methods to problems related to food and agriculture, resource use and economic development.
+This training of future research and policy leaders emphasizes the importance of evidence-based decision making to tackle policy issues effectively and to communicate our research outcomes with clarity, purpose and meaning.

-We also devote considerable attention to outreach and engagement with a broad community of stakeholders.
-Our FAREShare newsletter provides commentary and analysis informed by faculty and graduate student research.
-Our FARETalk podcasts provide in-depth discussion and insight from leading economic and policy thinkers on issues related to food, agriculture, resource use, and development.
+We reach out and engage with a broad community of stakeholders on a personal and ongoing basis.
+We provide commentary and analysis informed by faculty and graduate research through our FAREShare newsletter, and in-depth discussion and insight from leading economic and policy thinkers on current issues through our FARETalk podcasts.
 Through media interaction and various public forums, many FARE faculty comment actively on contemporary agri-food, resource and development issues.